nilsmango/project7III/content/tap/manual/_index.md

 #### 3.3.3 Encoders Section
 The 8 encoders of the current bank.
-- You can swipe from in between the encoders to directly get to adjacent banks.
 - There are three types: dials, selectors (current selection with a slider underneath), on/off buttons
 - All encoders show their approximate display value from Ableton Live (still work-in-progress, let us know if you find a big gap between what you see and what Ableton Live shows)
 - All encoders with active automation have a small circle in the top left corner, in the color of the track.
 If the circle is gray, it means the automation is not active.